Updated: 1 day ago

 This is very different from the real world, where graduates are tested on things that are not hackable.
 These real world “tests” are not based on fact and not enforced by an authority.
 This is problematic because students who are trained to hack the test don’t have practice facing real world, unhackable tests such as creating something valuable to others.

 Discover why we don't have tests at WEquil.School.

 5. Elon Musk on why he created a homeschool

 In this video, Musk stresses the importance of explaining the application of learning.
-He mentions that the brain discards information that it believes is not relevant, so teaching a student about something without demonstrating its real life application will decrease student retention.
-The last point he makes is to teach problems instead of tools because you will learn the tools along the way but will automatically know the application and relevance.
+He mentions that the brain discards information it believes is not relevant, so teaching a student about something without demonstrating its real life application will decrease student retention.
+The last point he makes is to teach to problems instead of tools because you will learn the tools along the way, and will automatically know the application and relevance.

 6. Steve Jobs - Stay hungry ... stay foolish